mbpeterson70/padm_project_peterson_appel/README.md

 # **Introduction**

-The goal of this project was to demonstrate understanding of the topics introduced throughout the semester in a real world application.
-The learning objectives for the activity planner were to understand how to formalize a problem in PDDL format and solve the activity planning problem with a search algorithm and appropriate heuristic.
-The learning objective for the motion planning section was to understand how to implement a sampling based motion planner with a complex autonomous system and interact with a simulation environment.
-Finally, the learning objectives for the trajectory optimization section were to show that the non-optimal trajectory developed by various sampling based methods can be dramatically improved upon and to learn how to formalize a trajectory optimization problem with the necessary objective cost function and constraints.
+The goal of this project was to demonstrate understanding principles of autonomy and planning and demonstrate these principles in a real world application.
+The learning objectives for the individual parts are as follows:
+* Activity planner: formulate a problem in PDDL format and solve the activity planning problem with a search algorithm and appropriate heuristic.
+* Motion planner: understand and implement a sampling-based motion planner with a complex autonomous system and interact with a simulation environment.
+* Trajectory optimization: show that non-optimal sampling-based trajectories can be dramatically improved by trajectory optimization.
+Formulate a trajectory optimization problem with appropriate objective cost function and constraints.

-This following README contains the logic and flow of the code in the repo.
+This following README contains a description of our work.

 # **ACTIVITY PLANNER**